osamaalmughanni/Kumiko/Kumiko/docs.md

 Download the latest version of Kumiko from [getkumiko.com](https://www.getkumiko.com), close all active Revit applications, and ensure that no Revit processes are running.
 Run the downloaded Kumiko.exe file and proceed with the verification process.

-After running, Kumiko will detect any Revit version (2023.1 or later) and automatically install the necessary .dll and .addin files for you.

 ## 2 Verify your identity

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

-Enter your email to verify your identity.
-After logging in, check your email for a verification code.
-Remember to check your junk mail folder if you don't recieve the email.
-The code will expire after 10 minutes.
+First, enter your email to verify your identity.
+After logging in, check your email for the verification code.
+Remember to check your junk mail folder if you don't recieve any email.
 Enter or paste the code to access your account.
+The verification code will expire after 10 minutes.

 # 3 Add your first scripts

-## 3.1 Understand Kumiko's folder structure
+## 3.1 Kumiko's folder structure

 By default, the recommended location for storing your Dynamo scripts is located at:
 ```